shakfu/chuck-max/README.md

 ## Build Requirements and Options

-Please note that this external is currently only developed and tested on macOS, although a Windows version is on the TODO list (any help on tihs would be appreciated).
+Please note that this external is currently only developed and tested on macOS, although a Windows version is on the TODO list (any help on this would be appreciated).

 ### A. The Base System